 - Monthly workshops: In addition to receiving support from their community health worker, families can attend 2-hour, monthly bilingual asthma education workshops at the community-based organizations.
 During these workshops, which are open to the entire community, the program's medical director reviews asthma management strategies, and attendees share tactics that work for them.

-- Diabetes expansion: Two hundred patients have enrolled in the diabetes management program since January 2012.
+- Diabetes expansion: Information provided in November 2013 indicates that 200 patients have enrolled in the diabetes management program since January 2012.
 The program follows the same model as the asthma program.

 Context of the InnovationLocated in northern Manhattan, NewYork–Presbyterian and Columbia University Medical Center is one of five hospitals in the NewYork–Presbyterian Hospital system.
 An academic hospital affiliated with Columbia University's College of Physicians and Surgeons, the hospital serves a largely low-income population, many of whom are immigrants from the Dominican Republic, Haiti, and West Africa.
 Surveys have found that the rate of pediatric asthma-related ED visits in Northern Manhattan is about four times the national average.

 The four participating community-based organizations (Dominican Women's Development Center, Northern Manhattan Improvement Corporation, Fort George Community Enrichment Center, and Community League of the Heights) provide a range of social services to local residents, such as employment and literacy training, domestic violence prevention, and legal aid.

 Before the program's inception, the hospital already had ties with the community-based organizations, having partnered on various outreach and service initiatives in the community.
 Aware of the high frequency of repeat ED visits and hospitalizations due to pediatric asthma and the community-based organizations' ability to connect with families at the grassroots level, hospital, university, and community leaders sought funding to establish a community-oriented program to address these problems.